asif-javed/ce-packager/README.md

 # Useful Knowledge Points

+## GitHub Development and Release Branches

+This collection of GitHub repositories tracks both development (master) and named versions (falcon/gemini) of the Kaltura CE Server.

+The ce-packager repository automatically checks out the latest stable release version (currently falcon) when doing an initial clone.

+To switch to a new release version or development master, rebase the commits beginning from the addition of the README.md on top of the branch you wish to use and update the KalturaServer submodule to use a similar branch.

+*During development, all commits to this repo _must_ be atomic so that they may be rebased onto misc branches.*  Fixes to the packager or server should be rebased to the base of the branch to insure that they can cleanly be applied to the R&D svn.

 ## Commonly Used Server Administration Commands

 * Restart Sphinx: `sudo pkill searchd && sudo /opt/kaltura/bin/sphinx/searchd -c /opt/kaltura/app/configurations/sphinx/kaltura.conf`